 Application note: The TOE destroys the BAC Session Keys after detection of an error in a received command by verification of the MAC, and after successful run of the Chip Authentication Protocol.
 The TOE destroys the Chip Session Keys after detection of an error in a received command by verification of the MAC.
+The TOE destroys the SCP03 Secure Channel Session Keys after detection of an error in a received command by verification of the MAC, and after termination of the Secure Channel.
 The TOE clears the memory area of any session keys before starting the communication with the terminal in a new power-on-session.